CodingNomads/articles/movie-tweets/movie-analysis.md

 <h2 id="introduction">Introduction: Movie Ratings Data Analysis Example</h2>

+You can download the data from the original GitHub repo - <a href="https://github.com/sidooms/MovieTweetings" target="_blank">Movie Tweetings Project</a>.

 The data in this example consists of  movie ratings from Twitter since 2013, updated daily.
 The data was created from people who connected their <a href='https://www.imdb.com/' target='_blank'>IMDB</a> profile with their <a href='https://twitter.com/' target='_blank'>Twitter</a> accounts.
 Whenever they rated a movie on the IMDB website, an automated process generated a standard, well-structured tweet.

 These _well-structured_ tweets look like this: